What is PPC and how does it work?

 1. A management fee – this is what they’re charging for their time and expertise in setting up and managing your campaign for you

 2. Your advertising spend – this is on top of the admin fee and is how much you’re actually spending on the advert itself.
-Most agencies will have a minimum spend limit here – so it’s worth asking what this is at the point of enquiry
+Most agencies will have a minimum spend limit here – so it’s worth asking what this is at the point of making your enquiry

 What different types of PPC are there?